pfasmcldrinking-watercerclaregulatory-update

 In May 2025, the Trump EPA announced it would keep the PFOA and PFOS MCLs but pull back on the other four PFAS.
 Specifically:

 Kept: PFOA MCL at 4 ppt, PFOS MCL at 4 ppt.
-Compliance deadline extended to 2031.
+A two-year compliance extension to 2031 proposed for systems that request it.

-Being rescinded: Individual MCLs for PFHxS (10 ppt), PFNA (10 ppt), and HFPO-DA/GenX (10 ppt).
-The Hazard Index MCL for mixtures of PFHxS, PFNA, GenX, and PFBS is also being rescinded.
+Proposed for rescission: Individual MCLs for PFHxS (10 ppt), PFNA (10 ppt), and HFPO-DA/GenX (10 ppt), plus the Hazard Index MCL for mixtures of PFHxS, PFNA, GenX, and PFBS.

 CERCLA Hazardous Substance Status